let1tbee/Email-Assistant/README.md

 - 🔐 Secure Gmail connection via IMAP
 - 🤖 OpenAI API integration for content analysis
 - 📊 Automatic summary and task list generation
+- ❗Detailed logs of the entire process for monitoring and debugging
+- ❓Robust error handling throughout the application

 ## 🛠️ Technologies & Tools